Where and How to Recycle or Dispose of Christmas Trees in Connecticut after Christmas

 - Allwaste Christmas tree Pick Up Schedule for many towns in Connecticut for

-HOMEOWNERS ASSOCIATIONS: Schedule through the Sales Department for
+Schedule through the Sales Department for January 20, 2022

-ON CALL PICKUPS FOR THE DAY WE ARE IN TOWN:
+AllWaste: CALL for PICKUPS FOR THE DAY They ARE IN TOWN:

 SHORELINE: Route to T9 any day Mon-Fri